-Group 2 subjects (Language acquisition) offered include English B HL, Mandarin Chinese B SL, French B SL, Latin B SL, French ab initio SL and Spanish ab initio SL.
+Group 2 subjects (Language acquisition) offered include English B HL, Mandarin Chinese B SL, French B SL, Latin B SL, Chinese ab initio SL, French ab initio SL and Spanish ab initio SL.
 Other languages are school supported where possible.

 Group 3 subjects (Individuals and their societies) offered include Business Management, Economics, Geography, History, Psychology and Environmental Systems and Societies SL (a trans-disciplinary subject meeting both Group 3 and 4 requirements in one subject, allowing greater flexibility in subject choice in other areas).